elastic/kibana/docs/development/typescript.md

 }
 ```
 If your plugin imports a file not listed in `include`, the build will fail with the next message `File ‘…’ is not listed within the file list of project …’.
 Projects must list all files or use an 'include' pattern.`
-- Build you plugin `./node_modules/.bin/tsc -b src/plugins/my_plugin`.
+1. Build you plugin `./node_modules/.bin/tsc -b src/plugins/my_plugin`.
 Fix errors if `tsc` cannot generate type declarations for your project.
-- Make sure the `target/types` folder doesn’t contain files not belonging to your project.
+1. Make sure the `target/types` folder doesn’t contain files not belonging to your project.
 Otherwise, it means your plugin includes files from another project by mistake.
-- Add your project reference to `include` property of `tsconfig.refs.json`
+1. Add your project reference to `references` property of `tsconfig.refs.json`
-- Add your plugin to `include` property and plugin folder to `exclude` property of the `tsconfig.json` it used to belong to (for example, for `src/plugins/**` it's `tsconfig.json`; for `x-pack/plugins/**` it’s `x-pack/tsconfig.json`).
+1. Add your plugin to `references` property and plugin folder to `exclude` property of the `tsconfig.json` it used to belong to (for example, for `src/plugins/**` it's `tsconfig.json`; for `x-pack/plugins/**` it’s `x-pack/tsconfig.json`).
-- List the reference to your newly created project in all the Kibana `tsconfig.json` files that could import your project: `tsconfig.json`, `test/tsconfig.json`, `x-pack/tsconfig.json`, `x-pack/test/tsconfig.json`.
+1. List the reference to your newly created project in all the Kibana `tsconfig.json` files that could import your project: `tsconfig.json`, `test/tsconfig.json`, `x-pack/tsconfig.json`, `x-pack/test/tsconfig.json`.
 And in all the plugin-specific `tsconfig.refs.json` for dependent plugins.
- - You can measure how your changes affect `tsc` compiler performance with `node --max-old-space-size=4096 ./node_modules/.bin/tsc -p tsconfig.json --extendedDiagnostics --noEmit`.
+1. You can measure how your changes affect `tsc` compiler performance with `node --max-old-space-size=4096 ./node_modules/.bin/tsc -p tsconfig.json --extendedDiagnostics --noEmit`.
 Compare with **master** branch.